 - POCTA Regulation 38(2) – Western Victoria Map (PDF - 2.5 MB)

 What are the conditions of releasing or disposing of animals trapped by leghold traps?

-What are the penalties for illegal use of leghold traps?
+What are the penalties for illegal sale, setting or use of leghold traps?

-The maximum penalties for illegal sale and use of traps are 240 penalty units or imprisonment for two years, in the case of a natural person, and 1,200 penalty units, in the case of a body corporate.
-As of 1st July 2011, one penalty unit is $122.14.
+If prosecuted, the maximum penalties for illegal sale, setting or use of traps include fines of up to 240 penalty units, or imprisonment for two years, in the case of a natural person, and fines of up to 1,200 penalty units, in the case of a body corporate.

-Leghold traps are regulated under the Prevention of Cruelty to Animals Regulations 2008.
-Further information is available from prevention of cruelty to animals legislation page.
+Leghold traps are regulated under the Prevention of Cruelty to Animals Regulations 2019, which can be accessed at legislation.vic.gov.au.

-For more information about leghold traps and Ministerial approvals call the calling the DEDJTR customer service centre on 136 186 or read more about Animal Welfare.
+For more information about leghold traps, approved areas and Ministerial approvals call the Customer Service Centre on 136 186 or email email@example.com.